How to Balance the Heavy (Kapha) Period

 - Use castor oil packs.
 Castor oil is also great for kapha because it relieves stagnation and supports the body in its natural detoxification process.

-As always, we recommend that you work with a qualified practitioner, but hopefully these steps give you a good idea of what is going on and what you can do about it.
+We always recommend that you work with a qualified practitioner for more serious imbalances, but hopefully these steps give you a good starting place to create more balance.

 While the above focuses on how to bring balance to kapha in your system so you can remove any excess kapha in your cycle, here’s some supportive advice specifically for your cycle.
 This advice applies to all women, regardless of what imbalances may show up from month to month.
 I encourage you follow some or all of these simple steps.

 - Start a menstrual calendar.
 Note when you start, if you have any symptoms before, during, and after, what the flow is like (any days of spotting, when you start a full flow, how many pads you use or would have gone through), and when it ends.
 By keeping a calendar or journal, you can also begin to decipher what a “normal” cycle is for you.

 - Slow down during your menstrual cycle.
 Even if it means taking a twenty-minute break at the end of your day where you do nothing but breathe, take some time to become aware of your body and its subtle changes.
 See if you can correlate changes with the fluctuations of your schedule or anything that was particularly impactful from the month before.

 - Check in with your digestion.
 The health of your cycle is affected by the strength of your digestion, your doshas, and any toxins you may have built up.
 Getting in touch with your digestion can teach you a lot!
 How is your appetite and how well do you digest your meals?

 - Focus on balanced doshas.
 In this instance, you’re working to balance kapha.
 Also tune in to your health regularly to see if you have imbalances from pitta or vata showing up.
 (Taking the Ayurvedic Profile™ quiz can help determine what dosha is out of balance.)